afkmamun/freepbx-react-webrtc/README.md

 where

-* The video elements must have the id's and attributes as provided in the example
+* enableVideo property - indicates if video should be enabled for calls.
-* video property - indicates if video should be enabled for calls.
-If not, it will use voice only
+* enableSound property - indicates if sound should be enabled for calls.
 * autoRegister property - indicates if the component should send a SIP Register to be able to receive calls
 * sipDomain property - is the SIP domain to be used for registration and calls
 * sipServer property - This is an optional property indicating where to connect with the server.
 If this is not set the value of sipDomain is used.